cfusting/conditional-growth/README.md

 *Navigating obstacles*

 In this example we will grow a creature out of sea lanterns (reason: they look cool) who's goal is to touch a reward block.
 At each growth step the probability of a voxel configuration is determined given the tensor convolution of block types within some one norm k neighborhood of the block on which the configuration is to be added (translation: limited vision).
-To get this example running you will need docker and linux (Windows Subsytem 2 is fine).
+To get this example running you will need Docker and Linux (Windows Linux Subsystem 2 is fine).

 Note: It would be fair to ask at this point if the creature is "growing" or "reaching" toward the reward block.
-As it turns out, it doesn't matter, because this is Minecraft.
+Unless you treat our world as truth, the answer to this question is irrelevant.

 ### Docker Requirements
 If you would like to use a GPU make sure to install [nvidia-container-runtime](https://stackoverflow.com/questions/59691207/docker-build-with-nvidia-runtime).
 Other than that the Dockerfile will handle all the dependencies.

-### Installing Nvidia container runtime
+### Installing Nvidia Container Runtime

 ```bash
 distribution=$(. /etc/os-release;echo $ID$VERSION_ID) \